Opportunities vary from year to year:

 Substance Use Disorders

-Other options for the Class of 2017 are available in the following departments:
+Other options for the Class of 2018 are available in the following departments and programs:

-Anesthesiology, Biochemistry, Dermatology, Family Medicine, Immunology, Medicine, Neurology, Ophthalmology, Orthopedics, Pathology, Pediatrics, Radiology, Regenerative Medicine and Stem Cell Biology Center, and Surgery.
+Anesthesiology, Cancer Center, Child and Adolescent Psychiatry, Dermatology, Family Medicine, Immunology, Medicine, Neurology, OB/GYN, Ophthalmology, Pathology, Pediatrics, Physiology & Biophysics, Radiation Oncology, Radiology, and Surgery.
 See Available Projects.

 The SOM Research Track provides students with in-depth long-term exposure to research.
 This is an open and competitive program for all first year medical students.
 Students admitted the program will: